Problem · Paid media architecture

 Frequently asked.

 Because in Europe the landing page is in the buyer's register and the proof shape matches expectations.
 In the US, the same page is a translated artifact.
 The keyword set is also wrong.
-The bid auction reads the keyword mismatch and charges more for less qualified clicks.
+The bid auction prices the keyword mismatch and charges more for less qualified clicks.

 What this work does not include.